PoC-Consortium/Nogrod/README.md

 # fee for setting a custom payout threshold
 # payment if pending >= threshold + txFee
 setMinPayoutFee: 500000000

+# time interval the pool pays out in minutes
+payoutInterval: 10 # 10 min is also the default value
 ```

 ## Dynamic Payout